sydnash/lotou/README.md

 It utilizes the communication between nodes by abstracting exchangings of messages so that the multi-nodes and multi-services can be easily achieved.

-If you are interested in developing Lotou, feel free to contact me via

-   QQ 157621271

-   Wechat ID daijun_1234.

-   QQ group is also available 362112175.
-(Fill verification message with `Lotou`)

-   twitter @sydnash1

-Advices and geeks are always welcomed.

 [中文博客](http://blog.csdn.net/sydnash/article/details/66033983)
 -------------------